xanderdeseyn/youtubeplaylistdownloader/README.md

 To install, simply execute `ytdlscript` in a terminal (with sudo)

+this will:

 1. install FFMPEG, python-setuptools, pip and curl
 2. download youtube-dl and set it up in /usr/local/bin
 3. download Mp3Utils and set it up in /opt/mp3utils
 4. install `downloadplaylist` script in /usr/local/bin